 1. Develop a well-defined question

-Starting off a literature review without an clear and focussed research question will mean that you will dig up a lot of literature not relevant to what you actually want.
+Starting off a literature review without an clear and focused research question will mean that you will dig up a lot of literature not relevant to what you actually want.
 So, develop a research question that is:

 - Not too broad and not too narrow in scope